Skip to content

 Is my website still up to date?

-Unfortunately, a little decent basic website starts at around 3,000 euros.
+Unfortunately, a little decent basic website often starts at around 3,000 euros.
 That's a fair price!
 Not to mention the hours you will spend yourself filling it up again, posting photos and more of that.

 What if, after three years, you had some kind of MOT done for your website?